manidlou/elemon/README.md

 **2. The id of every browser window in your application**

-**3. Optionally, the name of all reources (js, css, and other files) that are associated with the specific browser window**
+**3. The name (only filename is enough, no need the file's path) of all resources (js, css, and other files) that are associated with the specific browser window**

 ####Example